 - 4.31 Candidates for degrees as set out in Regulation 4.12 may be registered on a full-time or on a part-time basis. - 4.32 Students may apply to move between full-time and part-time modes of registration within the normal period of registration but may not be permitted to change status during the final year of the normal period of registration.
-Proposed changes will be implemented at the beginning of the next year of study.
+Changes to registration status will be implemented with immediate effect, with relevant fee changes implemented at the beginning of the next year of study.
 The expected end date will be calculated on a pro-rata basis.